Big Four Bridge: Operation

 The Big Four Bridge was finally completed in September 1895.
 Due to the various accidents, the Louisville and Jeffersonville Bridge Company was financially strapped after building the bridge, and later in 1895 sold it to the Indianapolis-based Cleveland, Cincinnati, Chicago and St. Louis Railway, also known as the Big Four Railroad.
 This gave the railway its first entry into the Louisville market, although the railroad would have likely used the bridge even if they had not bought it, as they desired access to Louisville.

 One effect of the opening of the Big Four Bridge was increased transportation of freight by rail, significantly decreasing the number of packet boats that at one time crossed the Ohio River by the dozens.

 On February 19, 1904, a Baltimore and Ohio train accidentally crossed the Big Four Bridge, because engineer Dick Foreman fell asleep and went the wrong way at Otisco, Indiana.
 The fireman kept shoveling coal and did not pay attention.
-It was the conductor that finally noticed the error midway across the Big Four Bridge.
+It was the conductor who finally noticed the error midway across the Big Four Bridge.
 The wayward train had to back up all the way back to Otisco.

 On September 12, 1905, the first interurban crossed the Big Four Bridge.
 On January 14, 1918, two interurbans collided on the Big Four Bridge at 5:30 PM in a blinding snowstorm, killing three passengers and injuring 20 others aboard.